JoshSJKim/Odin-loops/README.md

 - These can still be used, but not as convenient as `document.querySelector()`.

 - When using `document.querySelector('p')` for example, and there are multiple 'p' elements, but you need to grab a specific 'p' element, add a class or id attribute to that 'p' element and use the class/id value as the argument in `document.querySelector()`

+## Moving and Removing Nodes

+- If you want to move a specific element to a different position on the html document, use `node.appendChild(element to be moved)`
+- This will not create a second copy.

+- To remove a node, and you know the parent, use `node.removeChild(element to be removed)`.
+- When removing a node based only on a reference to itself, use `element.remove()`.
+  - This is not supported in older browsers.
+In that case, use `element.parentNode.removeChild(element)`.